 I recommend against buying properties that need extensive renovations.
-I especially recommend against if you are going to be out of the country for the duration of the renovation or in if you do not know anything about construction.
-It is very hard to manage a renovation from outside the country and the result will almost certainly be of lower quality and more expensive then it would have been with you on the site.
+I especially recommend against it if you are going to be out of the country for the duration of the renovation or if you do not know anything about construction.
+It is very hard to manage a renovation from outside the country and the result will almost certainly be of lower quality and more expensive build then it would have been with you on the site.

 The risk of getting scammed

 Italy is full of wonderful, friendly and loving people.
 It is unfortunately also full of dishonest people who are willing to do anything to earn money.
 It is a deeply corrupt country that fights a war against organized crime.
 Organized crime that is heavily invested in the construction industry since it is an easy industry to make money in if you have the right connections.

 Add to this the fact that contractors have a bad reputation in most countries for being unreliable and trying to cut corners where ever possible.

 With both these things in mind it easy to understand why I recommend against renovating the house if you can not be there to supervise the construction.
 You simple make yourself into a too easy target.
 If you are unlucky the contractor might take your money without doing any work.
 You will return to a house that look the same.
 If you are lucky the house might get done but you where overcharged for the construction since you weren’t there to keep track of the materials used etc.

 The total cost will be higher if you are not there even if you find a 100% honest contractor.
 The contractor are likely to work in the way that are easiest for him even if this results in more wasted material.
 You will need to be on site to make sure that your interest is the number one priority.